yabinmeng/nosqlbench-build-docs/site/content/workloads_101/11_named_scenarios.md

 scenario script, you can assign it a value of `UNDEF`.
 The locking behaviors described above apply to this one as well.
-Thus, for schema commands which rely on the default sequence length (which is based on the number of active statements), you can set `cycles==UNDEF` to ensure that when a user passes a cycles parameter the schema phase doesn't break with too many cycles.
+Thus, for schema commands which rely on the default sequence length (which is based on the number of active statements), you can set `cycles==UNDEF` to ensure that when a user passes a cycles parameter, the schema activity doesn't break with too many cycles.

 ## Automatic Parameters